-Jared recently joined NECC in 2016 as the Chief Development Officer.
+Jared joined NECC in 2016 as the Chief Development Officer.
 He joins the NECC team with a strong background in Development, having spent many years in the Development offices of Massachusetts College of Health Sciences, Cooley Dickson Hospital, Kingswood-Oxford School, and Wilbraham & Monson Academy.
 Most recently, he spent four years as Director of Development at Boston University.
-As a Southborough resident and the parent of a child on the autism spectrum, Jared is uniquely qualified member of the NECC team.
+As a Southborough resident and the parent of a child on the autism spectrum, Jared is a uniquely qualified member of the NECC team.